opensearch-project/.github/RELEASING.md

 In contrast, OpenSearch releases new major versions only when there are a critical mass of breaking changes (e.g. changes that are incompatible with existing APIs).
 These tend to be tied to Lucene major version releases, and will be announced in the forums at least 4 weeks prior to the release date.

-### Release Process for OpenSearch Bundle Minor Releases
+### Release Process for OpenSearch Bundle Minor Releases and Patch Releases

 At the beginning of every year, the project will publish on [OpenSearch.org](https://opensearch.org/releases.html) the “release windows start” dates for the year.
 These dates will be spaced out ~6 weeks.